 At present, the fabric of the West Compton Conservation area is generally in good order.
 The historic buildings are in good repair and are not at risk.
-There are no derelict or vacant sites, and the open spaces are well cared for.
-Recent small scale development at Orchard House and Fanners Cottage has been sympathetic to the existing historic vernacular buildings.
+There are no derelict or vacant sites.
+However, the churchyard around St Mary's Church tower is overgrown and the listed tombstones in poor repair.